 Four years ago I was in a sorry state.
 My partner was in active addiction and I was suffering and sick.

-I did not know what to do any more, I was overwhelmed and frightened.
-My ultimate fears were that I might make his addiction worse or if I asked him to get help he might choose drugs over me and leave me.
+I did not know what to do any more, I was in a fight with his addiction, overwhelmed and frightened.
+My ultimate fears were that I might make his addiction worse or if I asked him to get the help he might choose drugs over me and leave me.

 And then he disappeared for 2 nights and I decided that I was not willing to live like that anymore and with extreme reluctance and in great fear I took a stand and gave him a choice “ leave or go to rehab”